Air Conditioner Repair Checklist

 - Switch off electricity fully at the breaker or outside lever.

 - Get rid of plant rubbish around the air conditioner.
 Once you’ve removed bigger refuse within a two-foot space, you can use a fine-bristled brush or vacuum to slowly clean the equipment’s fins.
-Crooked fins can also hurt capability, so you can attempt to adjust them with a dinner knife.
+Crooked fins can also hurt capability.

 - Use a hose nozzle to gingerly clean the fins from inside the equipment.
 Make sure to avoid getting liquid on the fan motor.